Queen Mary launches Emergency COVID-19 Fund to support students

 The establishment of the Fund comes in recognition of how COVID- 19 has continued to have a dramatic impact on everyone’s lives, especially students.
 Many students have lost part-time jobs, are unable to travel and lack resources needed to support them to study during this crisis.
 The Queen Mary Emergency COVID-19 Fund aims to support students financially as well as emotionally during the global crisis.
 This Fund is in addition to The University Financial Assistance Fund that the University runs for students who are experiencing financial hardship.

 Head of Alumni Engagement, Gemma Marenghi said: “We’re working hard to support our students in every way possible during this anxious time, but with a high volume of student requests, support from the Queen Mary community would help us make sure that no student gets left behind.
-I strongly believe that the generosity and kindness of our alumni, friends and staff will help our students through this difficult period.
+I strongly believe that the generosity and kindness of our alumni and friends will help our students through this difficult period.
 Thank you.”

 Shamima Akter, President of the Student Union said: “Setting up the Queen Mary Emergency COVID-19 Fund is an important step in acknowledging the hardships students are facing while providing practical support to help alleviate financial pressures.
 This is why it’s really important that we, as a Queen Mary community, come together to support our students and let them know that they are not alone.”